Tornado Warning issued for Albemarle by NWS - NewsBreak

 Tornado Warning issued for Albemarle by NWS

-Effective: 2021-08-31 22:40:00 EDT Expires: 2021-08-31 23:00:00 EDT Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: TAKE COVER NOW!
+Effective: 2021-08-31 22:29:00 EDT Expires: 2021-08-31 23:00:00 EDT Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: TAKE COVER NOW!
 Move to a basement or an interior room on the lowest floor of a sturdy building.
 Avoid windows.
 If you are outdoors, in a mobile home, or in a vehicle, move to the closest substantial shelter and protect yourself from flying debris.
-Tornadoes are extremely difficult to see and confirm at night.
-Do not wait to see or hear the tornado.
-TAKE COVER NOW!
-Target Area: Albemarle A TORNADO WARNING REMAINS IN EFFECT UNTIL 1100 PM EDT FOR SOUTH CENTRAL ALBEMARLE COUNTY At 1039 PM EDT, a severe thunderstorm capable of producing a tornado was located 10 miles southwest of Charlottesville, moving north at 20 mph.
+Target Area: Albemarle The National Weather Service in Sterling Virginia has issued a * Tornado Warning for South central Albemarle County in central Virginia * Until 1100 PM EDT. * At 1028 PM EDT, a severe thunderstorm capable of producing a tornado was located 8 miles northeast of Schuyler, or 12 miles southwest of Charlottesville, moving north at 20 mph.
 HAZARD...Tornado.
 SOURCE...Radar indicated rotation.
 IMPACT...For those in the direct path of a tornado touchdown, flying debris will be dangerous to those caught without shelter.
 Damage to roofs, siding, and windows may occur.
 Mobile homes may be damaged or destroyed.
-Tree damage is likely.
-Locations impacted include Alberene and Keene.
-TORNADO...RADAR INDICATED MAX HAIL SIZE...0.00 INalerts.weather.gov
+Tree damage is likely. * This tornadic thunderstorm will remain over mainly rural areas of south central Albemarle County, including the following locations...
+Esmont, Glendower, Keene, Overton, Alberene and North Garden.
+TORNADO...RADAR INDICATED MAX HAIL SIZE...<.75 INalerts.weather.gov

 Comments / 0